 Fun Fact: Pinterest is among one of the most use search engines next to Google and YouTube.

-HelloSociety Blog posted recently these facts that we know, will. interest you;
+HelloSociety Blog posted facts that I’m thinking will interest you;

 - 79% are female users